coecms/clef/docs/gettingstarted.rst

 can also use :code:`%` as a wildcard, e.g. :code:`--model ACCESS%` to return ACCESS1.0 and ACCESS1.3 data.

-In order to connect to the NCI MAS database you will need to provide your NCI username, using the :code:`--user` flag::
+In order to authenticate to the NCI MAS database you will need to provide your NCI username, using the :code:`--user` flag::

-    $ esgf local --user saw562 \
+    $ esgf local --user $USER \
                # ...

+You will be prompted for your NCI password when the script runs

 When querying the ESGF website, the total amount of results is limited to 1,000.
 If `arccssive2` finds more results it will ask you to refine your query.
 You can follow the link to see the query `arccssive2` used on the ESGF website::

-    $ esgf missing --user saw562 --project CMIP5
+    $ esgf missing --user $USER --project CMIP5
     Exception: Too many results (1030069), try limiting your search https://esgf.nci.org.au/search/esgf_nci?query=&distrib=on&latest=on&project=CMIP5